 7.3 Key issue and solution evaluation

-Editor's Note: The key issues evaluation will need update based on additional key issues and solutions.

 7.3.1 Introduction

 The mapping of solutions to key issues in this technical report is listed in table 6.0-1.
 In addition, Table 7.3.1-1 lists the impacts to other working groups that will need consideration during the Rel-18 normative phase.